coderkei/akmenu-next/CONTRIBUTING.md

 **Pull requests containing AI-generated or substantially AI-modified code that do not disclose the use of AI may be rejected.**

 Contributors remain fully responsible for the code they submit regardless of whether it was written manually or with AI assistance.
 Please review AI-generated code carefully rather than assuming that generated code is correct!

-This only applies to actual changes to the code or other content in the repository.
-AI usage outside of that is up to you.

 Please note that pull requests containing audio or visual assets generated or modified using generative AI, such as AI generated themes, icons, artwork, or BGM, will be rejected.
 This restriction applies specifically to AI generated or AI modified audio/visual assets.